JUST 7006 Legal Internship

 Level Postgraduate Coursework Level 7 subject

-Restrictions Students must be enrolled in a Postgraduate program.
+Students must be enrolled in the 2826 Juris Doctor program.
 This subject is not available for self-select enrolment.
 Due to its popularity intake in the subject will be restricted to expressions of interest.
 GPA and progression in program will be considered.
 Students must have successfully completed 80 credit points of Juris Doctor core subjects, including the four prerequisite subjects before enrolling in this subject.

-- Evaluate law, the legal system and process in a practical context, including the perspectives of First Nations peoples.
+1. Critically evaluate law, the Australian legal system and process in a practical context, including the perspectives of First Nations peoples.

-- Provide advice on legal problems in a practical context;
+2. Provide advice on legal problems in a practical context

-- Assess ethical issues arising in legal practice and the professional responsibilities of lawyers in promoting justice and service to the community;
+4. Assess ethical issues arising in legal practice and the professional responsibilities of lawyers in promoting justice and service to the community

-- Critically reflect on professional development experiences and needs for ongoing development.
+5. Critically reflect on professional development experiences and needs for ongoing development

 Students will need a criminal record check and consent declaration if working with minors during their placement.